13 BEST 4WD Tracks Margaret River (UPDATED 2023)

-There are a few rocky sections and can be deep puddles and washouts after rainfall.
+There are a few rocky sections that can be deep puddles and washouts after rainfall.
 It’s important to let your tyres down on Bob’s Track and be aware of your clearance, especially over some of the rocky sections.
 The track can be busy on good surf days or during the salmon run so be aware of other drivers!

 Check out other fishing locations here.

-If you are camping anywhere in the Boranup Forest, this is a great 4WD in Margaret River.
+If you are camping anywhere in the Boranup Forest, this is a great 4WD track in Margaret River.

 The track is mostly gravel and limestone and not too difficult.

-Three Bears Track
+5.Three Bears Track

 It is not a difficult track, as far as 4WD tracks in Margaret River go, mostly made of compact sand with a few rocky spots and offers views of some of the beautiful coastlines at the northern end of the cape.
-We still say let your tyres down even if the sand is compact just so you don’t corrugate it up for other users!
+We still say that you should let your tyres down even if the sand is compact just so you don’t corrugate it up for other users!

 If you’re starting from the southern end you can enter from Hemsley Road and drive north.
-There are sections of the track close to the coast that is now fenced off so you might encounter some gates and diversions.
+There are sections of the track close to the coast that are now fenced off so you might encounter some gates and diversions.

 The views of the ocean on this track are its main drawcard.
 You’ll see glistening turquoise waters and will most likely be able to watch some surfers at 3 Bears Break!
 It’s a fun track, not too difficult, and worth doing!